shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Your mentor did not show you the ropes well, and did not give you the time you deserved.
 Please do not be discouraged by it.
 Give it a shot anyway!
 It can be a lot of fun.

 (Note - there's a reverse ask here as well.
 If they do give you that time, what can you do to ensure they feel their time is well spent on you.
+Doing research is definitely more commitment than doing courses.
 Read [Jason Eisner's article below](#doingresearch) to learn more about this.)

 ### <a name="researchisnot"></a>What research is not